09:00 – 11:00

 About the speaker:

-Annette Alstadsæter is Professor of Tax Economics at NMBU, Head of Skatteforsk – Center for Tax Research and Programme Director at the EU Tax Observatory.
+Annette Alstadsæter is Professor of Tax Economics at Norwegian University of Life Sciences (NMBU), Head of Skatteforsk – Center for Tax Research and Programme Director at the EU Tax Observatory.
 She conducts research on issues related to legal and illegal tax adjustment, tax havens and inequality, is a columnist in the Norwegian finance newspaper Dagens Næringsliv and active with input to policy and regulatory development both in Norway and internationally.